VaradGhodake/Gitbook-Competitive-Coding-Notes/DataStructures/Trees/Postorder.md

 Check if the target value is greater than current, go right; no need to go left.
 Vice versa. <br />
 Also need to do the same sometimes to handle the nodes that don't have either left child or the right one.
 Don't forget to initialize L or R before calling postorder.
 Look at the solution of good leaf nodes.

+Sometimes, you'd need to go down the tree and then come back up with height related data (eg. https://leetcode.com/problems/lowest-common-ancestor-of-deepest-leaves/)

 #### General solution:
 https://leetcode.com/problems/binary-tree-maximum-path-sum/
 ```py